19hours/sg-statutes/Acts/Income Tax Act.md

 63\.—(1) Every person, not being an individual or a Hindu joint family, who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.

-14(1A) Every individual or Hindu joint family carrying on or exercising any trade, business, profession or vocation who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.
+\*\*(1A) Every individual or Hindu joint family carrying on or exercising any trade, business, profession or vocation who has not made a return under section 62 for any year of assessment shall, within 3 months after the end of the accounting period relating to that year of assessment, furnish to the Comptroller an estimate of his chargeable income.

 [53/2007]

-14Subsection (1A) shall have effect from the year of assessment 2009.
+\*\*Subsection (1A) shall have effect from the year of assessment 2009.

-15(2) Any person who fails or neglects without reasonable excuse to furnish the estimate of his chargeable income as required under subsection (1) or (1A) shall be guilty of an offence.
+\*(2) Any person who fails or neglects without reasonable excuse to furnish the estimate of his chargeable income as required under subsection (1) or (1A) shall be guilty of an offence.

 [11/94; 53/2007]

-15The words in italics in paragraph (b) shall have effect from the year of assessment 2009.
+\*The words in italics in paragraph (b) shall have effect from the year of assessment 2009

 ### Comptroller may call for further returns